STEP 1: Attend a Study Abroad 101 Workshop

 STEP 2: Meet with a Study Abroad Peer Advisor in the Cal Poly International Center

 Study Abroad Peer Advisors can give you an overall picture of possible countries and programs.
 They have many resources for you to use both online and in the office.

 STEP 3: Meet with an OCOB Study Abroad Peer Advisor

-Once you have narrowed down your options to 1–2 possibilities, come into drop in hours or schedule an appointment with an Orfalea Study Abroad Peer Advisor to discuss major, concentration or support course options.
+Once you have narrowed down your options to 1–2 possibilities, schedule an appointment with an Orfalea Study Abroad Peer Advisor to discuss major, concentration or support course options.
 Orfalea Study Abroad Peer Advisors can help you navigate the Major Course Pre-Approved List and complete course substitution paperwork for major courses.
-There are two ways to connect:

 If you have questions around course scheduling, how to ensure you make academic progress, or other more in depth questions, make an appointment by calling Student Services at (805)756-2601.
 This will allow us time to check what courses you have left and can fulfill abroad before your appointment.